mous3ab10/PostgreSQL_Authentication-with-Kerberos/README.md

 ```
 During the installation, we will be asked for configuration of :

-- the realm : 'INSAT.TN' (must be all uppercase)
+- the realm : 'UC.TN' (must be all uppercase)
-- the Kerberos server : 'kdc.insat.tn'
+- the Kerberos server : 'kdc.uc.tn'
-- the administrative server : 'kdc.insat.tn'
+- the administrative server : 'kdc.uc.tn'
 PS : We need to enter the same information used for KDC Server.

 ### User Authentication